bchainzhang/bchainzhang.github.io/index.md

 - A clean definition of online cipher was introduced in our RSA 2011 paper and widely used in subsequent online encryption and online authenticated encryption schemes (including the CAESAR competition candidates).

-- One of the state of the art ABA protocols so far: CCS 2022 (Pillar).
+- The state of the art ABA protocol so far: CCS 2022 (Pillar).
 Pillar has on average 12 steps to terminate and assumes common coins and authenticated channels only.

+- Our WaterBear paper (USENIX Security 2023) contains the most efficient ABA protocol from weak common coins.

 - The most communication-efficient RBC so far: PODC 2022.

 - The most communication-efficient AVID so far: PODC 2022 (BA).

+- RABA (reprosable ABA) in our PACE paper is a powerful and useful distributed computing primitive: so far, we have successfully used it in many different settings (parallel BFT, ADKG, BFT with quantum security, and constant-time and signature-free BFT), but we DO feel it still has great potential in various other settings!
+Join us to use and develop this primitive!

 ## Recent conferences in which I am invovled as a PC member (please consider submitting your work!):